Phylex/swamp/docs/architecture.rst

 At the root of the tree sits a special variant of a transport.
 It delivers messages directly to the hardware and provides a function to check the hardware for responses.
 The hardware connection should may be implemented in a custom way for any supported platform.
 Implementing the interface as a character device unix socket is recommended.
-The implementation must provide the transport API described in swamp-api_.
+The implementation must provide the transport API described in :ref:`swamp-api`.

 Guarantees about SWAMP transactions
 -----------------------------------